 - Master: Master attribute helps us to represent the parent window

 - Options: Options attribute helps us to list the options which are commonly used for the widget and these options are very much useful as the key-value pairs which can be separated by the commas.

 Tkinter Frame Options

 These are the options of the Tkinter frame which is helping a lot to control the Tkinter frame.
 Check out those options given below:

 - bg: The bg option of the Tkinter frame is the normal bg( background color ) which is used to display behind the indicator and the label.

 - bd: The bd option of the Tkinter frame is very much helpful in order to set the border size around the indicator and by default it’s size is only 2 pixels.

 - cursor: The “cursor” option is very helpful in order to set this cursor option to a cursor name ( dot, arrow, etc.. ).
 With the help of this mouse cursor will helps to change the pattern when the cursor/mouse point is over the checkbutton/ we can call it as changing the pattern when the checkbutton is below the cursor point.

-- height: The “height” option of the Tkinter frame is only the new frame’s vertical dimension.
+- height: The “height” option of this is only the new frame’s vertical dimension.

 - highlightbackground: The “highlightbackground” option of the Tkinter frame is the focus highlight’s color when the frame don’t have any focus.